ofajardo/pyreadr/README.md

 ### Basic Usage: reading files

 Pass the path to a RData or Rds file to the function read_r.
-It will return a dictionary with object names as keys and pandas data frames as values.
+It will return a dictionary with object names as keys and data frames as values (pandas by default, or polars with `output_format="polars"`).

 For example, in order to read a RData file: